CI/CD on HPC¶

 configuration, but differ in the

-SCHEDULER_PARAMETERS
+and SCHEDULER_PARAMETERS

 .
-The test-job-haswell
+The test-job-alpha

-and test-job-power9
+and test-job-barnard

-are scheduled on the partition
+scheduled on the partition alpha

-and partition power9
+and partition barnard

 , respectively.